Go Back Up

 One way organizations can support a diverse and inclusive workplace is through employee benefits.

-Traditional employee benefits such as group health insurance, on-site gyms, and free snacks are excellent perks, but they aren’t entirely inclusive of your employees' individual needs.
+Traditional employee benefits such as group health insurance, on-site gyms, and free snacks are excellent perks.
+However, they aren't entirely inclusive of your employees' individual needs.
 These one-size-fits-all benefits may work for some or most of your employees, but not everyone.

 For example, your group health insurance plan may not cover some of the specific needs of your employees.
-Maybe the in-network physicians are located too far from where an employee lives or certain services aren’t covered.
+Or the in-network physicians may be too far from where an employee lives.

 Likewise, an on-site gym is convenient for your in-office employees who want a quick workout before or after work.
-But, if you have any remote employees, they won’t be able to take advantage of this benefit.
-Employees who can’t use the equipment you provide also won’t see any benefits to the perk.
+But, if you have any remote employees, they won't be able to take advantage of this benefit.
+Employees who live further away also may not have the time to use your on-site perks before or after work.
+Employees who can't use the equipment you provide also won't see any benefits to the perk.

-Instead of offering these benefits that cater to only a particular audience, your organization needs a comprehensive, personalized benefits package that allows all of your employees to participate while also acknowledging and catering to their individual needs.
+Instead of offering these benefits that cater to only a particular audience, your organization needs a comprehensive, personalized benefits package.
+Personalized benefits allow all of your employees to participate while also acknowledging and catering to their individual needs.

 Personalized benefits empower your employees to use their benefits the way they want to.
-This is often accomplished by either providing employees with benefit expense cards such as lifestyle savings accounts (LSAs) or by reimbursing employees for their eligible expenses.
+This is often accomplished by either reimbursing employees for their eligible expenses or providing employees with benefit expense cards such as lifestyle spending accounts (LSAs).

 Top employee perks to offer to foster inclusivity at work